RadialDevGroup/ombudsman/management/HIRING.md

 - Write a job description
 - Audit the contract for the position
 - Write or Review an/the interview
-  - I someone doing this job who can write the interview?
+  - Is someone doing this job who can write the interview?
   - Does there need to be a demonstration or portfolio portion?

 ## When we interview